smithfarm/obs_scm_demo/README.md

 While we will need a `_service` file, this auto-generated one is not appropriate.
 For example, it generates a tar archive from the git repo.
-Traditionally, RPMs have been built from tarballs, but in our case there is no need for this step so we will eliminate it.
+Traditionally, RPMs have been built from tarballs, but in our case there is no need for this step so we will eliminate it using a spec file trick that will be explained later, when we introduce the spec file.

 ## What is the `_service` file?